9 Essential Hammock Knots To Know For Your Next Camping Trip

 2. Overhand On A Bight

-Also called an overhand loop, an overhand on a bight is an excellent option if you want to create an attachment point for carabiners and J-hooks.
-This knot is also relatively easy to untie after being weighted, so it’s a solid all-around choice for hammocking.
+The overhand on a bight (overhand loop) is a great wrapped knot for creating an attachment point for carabiners and J-hooks.
+It’s also relatively easy to untie after being weighted, making it a versatile choice for hammocking.

 1. Create a bight out of a length of rope that’s about 12 to 14” from the standing end.